-Rose Petterson (nee Harray) has been a practising artist for the last 15 years, exhibiting nationally in both sculpture and painting and has also been freelancing in the film industry in a variety of roles, including production design, art direction, props master, sculptor and on-set standby.
-She graduated from the Otago Polytechnic School of Art with a Bachelor of Fine Art (Sculpture major) in 2006 and completed a Post Grad.
-Dip. in Design focussing on Animation/Digital Sculpture in 2013.
+Rosemary Petterson (nee Harray) has been a practising artist for the last 15 years, exhibiting nationally in both sculpture and painting.
+After graduating from the Otago Polytechnic School of Art with a Bachelor of Fine Art (Sculpture major) in 2006, Rose worked as an exhibiting artist, exhibitions installer and was freelancing in the film industry in a variety of roles, including production design, art direction, props master, sculptor and on-set standby.

 Wider Artistic Statement